nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 #### Description

 `Trimmomatic` is a wrapper script that automate quality and adapter trimming.
 After analyzing data quality, the next step is to remove sequences that do not meet quality standards.
+For paired-end data (which is what we had), two input files are specified.
+The results is 4 output files, 2 for the 'paired' output where both reads survived, and 2 for 'unpaired' output where a read survived, but the partner read did not.

 #### Installation
 ```